mate-green/gepard/README.md

 # Gepard
-**Gepard** is small library that helps find gaps in list of sequences.
+**Gepard** is lightweight library that helps find gaps in list of sequences.
 ## How to use